wikimedia/wikimedia-discovery-relevanceForge/README.md

 **Diffs and `printnum`:** For metrics that report Diffs, the Diffs section of the report gives examples of queries that show the differences in question.
 Each metrics takes a `printnum` parameter that determines how many examples to show.
 By default, the parameter is set on the command line (default to 20) and shared across all metrics, though that can be overriden for any particular metric.
 If all the instances of a diff are to be shown (e.g., because `printnum` is 20 but there are only 5 examples), then they are shown in the order they appear in the corpora.
 If the only a sample is to be shown, then a random sample of size `printnum` is randomly selected and shown in a random order.

-## Engine Scoring Optimizer
+## Engine Scoring

-The Engine Scoring Optimizer ( engineScore.py ) generates a single number representing the score of the engine for the query set.
-It can combine this calculation with scipy brute force optimization to explore a multi-dimensional space of numeric config values to attempt to find the best values.
-This works similar to the main relevancy runner, which is reused here for running the queries.
+The Engine Scoring ( engineScore.py ) generates a single number representing the score of the engine for the query set.

 The Engine Scoring process takes an `.ini` file similar to the main relevancy runner:

-    engineScore.py -c engineScore.ini
+    engineScore.py -c etc/engineScore.ini

 ## Other Tools